openhwgroup/core-v-mcu-cli-test/README.md

 # core-v-mcu-cli-test
-Repository of Command-Line-Interface test routines for the CORE-V MCU.
+Command-Line-Interface test routines for the CORE-V MCU.

 Core-v-mcu-cli-test is a stand-alone program that runs on the CORE-V MCU under FreeRTOS and is controlled from a terminal.
 At the time of this writing (2022-03-09) "cli-test" runs in simulation under Verilator or in FPGA emulation on a Digilent Nexys A7-100T evaluation kit.
 Setup instructions for the Nexys A7 and a terminal emulator to run cli-test can be found in the [CORE-V-MCU Quick Start Guide](https://github.com/MikeOpenHWGroup/core-v-mcu/blob/qsg/emulation/quickstart/README.md).
-A bitstream compatible with the Nexys A7-100T that supports cli-test, and instructions for loading the bitstream onto the Nexys can be found with the Quick Start Guide.
+A bitstream compatible with the Nexys A7-100T that supports cli-test, and instructions for loading the bitstream onto the Nexys can also be found with the Quick Start Guide.

+The Quick Start Guide will get you up and running with cli-test, which is a reasonable testing platform, but not a convenient development platform.
 It is expected that the majority of cli-test users will want to run it from an Integrated Development Environment.
 The remainder of this document will get you set up with the **Eclipse-IDE**.